– A Synco Mares short story in serial form

 His plan was to reveal himself, take advantage of the surprise to grab what he had come for, be out the door and back in his car before she could even find her cell phone.

 [POSTED Feb.
 18, 2015]

-By the time she’d get 911 on the line he’d be halfway to Española and one step closer to giving that jerk from Mangrove Corp. the thing they wanted so badly.
+By the time she’d get 911 on the line, he’d be halfway to Española and one step closer to giving that jerk from Mangrove Corp. the thing they wanted so badly.

 Synco was on the front porch in the deep shadows of the portal on the western side of the house.
 His window of opportunity to get in and get out was right now.

 He was only somewhat surprised to find the front door unlocked.
-It opened without sound, but the air-pressure change created by its opening caused the wind chimes hanging in the archway between kitchen and living room to sing a little.
+It opened without a sound, but the air-pressure change created by its opening caused the wind chimes hanging in the archway between the kitchen and living room to sing a little.
 Synco stood still and listened.

 [POSTED Feb.
 19, 2015]

-In the liminal light of pre-dawn he could see the interior of the house and it was just as he imagined it would be from having watched the woman come and go.
+In the liminal light of pre-dawn, he could see the interior of the house and it was just as he imagined it would be from having watched the woman come and go.